crush-pics/crush-pics-wp/readme.txt

 ###### SET ONCE AND FORGET IT

-Once you’ve set up Crush.pics, never think about image optimisation again.
+Once you’ve set up Crush.pics, never think about image optimization again.
 Switch on Automation Mode and Crush.pics will take care of the rest.
 Any new images will be compressed immediately as you upload them to Wordpress.

 ###### SIMPLE TO USE INTERFACE